3D Modeling and Design Process

 Photos of imperfections

-Because each bag is made using Fused Deposition Modeling (FDM) 3D printing technology, slight variations may occur that do not affect its functionality or durability.
+Because each bag is made using Fused Deposition Modeling (FDM) 3D printing, slight variations may occur that do not affect its functionality or durability.
 These are natural characteristics of the process and should not be considered defects.